albertas/modernpackage/README.md

   - `pip install modernpackage`
   - `modernpackage mynewpackage`
   - `cd mynewpackage` && `make check` && `make publish`
-- Enable github and gitlab pipeline files to run `make check` in the pipeline.
 - Add pre-commit hooks with all the tools enabled.
 - codspeed.io could be considered for Continuous integration pipeline